 The Group of Eight thanks the education ministers for considering the representations made to them since June 2009 at the federal, state and territory levels.
 The outcomes agreed at the meeting are welcome.
 These include:

-financial reporting, acquittal and audit requirements to staff in go8 … module designed for researchers who are new to go8 universities. the … requirements to staff in go8 universities who are identified as future research …
+financial reporting, acquittal and audit requirements to staff in go8 … module designed for researchers who are new to go8 universities. the … for further information about the scheme, contact the go8 office: (02 …

 This scheme is a joint initiative of the Go8 and the German Academic Exchange Service (DAAD), Germany's national agency for the support of international academic co-operation.